AdobeDocs/experience-platform.en/help/profile/ui/merge-policies.md

 #### Timestamp ordered {#timestamp-ordered-review}

-If you selected **[!UICONTROL Timestamp ordered]** as the merge method for your merge policy, the lists of Profile and ExperienceEvent datasets include all Profile and ExperienceEvent datasets that have been created by your organization, respectively.
+If you selected **[!UICONTROL Timestamp ordered]** as the merge method for your merge policy, the list of Profile datasets includes all of the datasets that have been created by your organization related to the schema class, in order of timestamp.
+The list of ExperienceEvent datasets includes all datasets that your organization has created for the chosen schema class and will be appended to the Profile datasets.

 ![](../images/merge-policies/timestamp-review.png)

 #### Dataset precedence {#dataset-precedence-review}

 If you selected **[!UICONTROL Dataset precedence]** as the merge method for your merge policy, the lists of Profile and ExperienceEvent datasets include only the Profile and ExperienceEvent datasets that you selected during the creation workflow, respectively.
 The order of the Profile datasets should match the precedence that you specified during creation.
-If it does not, use the [!UICONTROL Back] button to return to the previous workflow steps and adjust the priority.
+If it doesn't, use the [!UICONTROL Back] button to return to the previous workflow steps and adjust the priority.

 ![](../images/merge-policies/dataset-precedence-review.png)